klieret/collaborative-programming-github/slides.md

 # Forking & committing changes

 1. Click the **fork** button.
 This will create a separate *remote* of the repository (think of it as a "copy" of the repo for now).
+2. [Optional advanced] First change to a different branch
-2. Open the `content` folder and click `Add file` > `Create new file`
+3. Open the `content` folder and click `Add file` > `Create new file`
-3. Call your file `<your name with underscores>_<some random string>` and add a few lines to it
+4. Call your file `<your name with underscores>_<some random string>` and add a few lines to it
-4. Add a commit message and commit
+5. Add a commit message and commit
-5. Confirm that you see your file & a new commit
+6. Confirm that you see your file & a new commit
-6. Bonus:
+7. Bonus:
    a.
 Add a second file
    b.
 Open your previous file and make changes to the text